sopra-fs24-group-35/sopra-fs24-group-35-client/README.md

 -  [react](https://react.dev/)

 ## High-level Component:
--  todo
--  todo
+We have the following main components in our project:
+-  [Login]: This component allows users to log into the game using teir username and password
+-  [Registration]: This component allows users without an account to create a new one
+-   [LobbyErstellen]: This is the main menu, where players can choose whether they want to join or create a lobby, read the manual, or leave the game
+-   [LobbyScreen]: This component houses the lobby, where players can join and form groups to then start a game
+-   [RiskMainScreen]: This component is responsible for running the actual game with handling all the gameplay.
+It is by far the largest component.

 ## Getting started

 Read and go through these Tutorials.
-It will make your life easier:)
+It will make your life easier:

 - Read the React [Docs](https://react.dev/learn)
 - Do this React [Getting Started](https://react.dev/learn/tutorial-tic-tac-toe) Tutorial (it doesn't assume any existing React knowledge)